slipx06/sunsynk-power-flow-card/docs/contribute/bugs.rst

 Reporting Bugs
 ##############

-This section guides you through submitting a bug report for Atomic Calendar Revive.
+This section guides you through submitting a bug report for the Sunsynk Power Flow Card.
 Following these guidelines helps maintainers and the community understand your report, reproduce the behaviour, and find related reports.